aws-amplify/amplify-backend/packages/create-amplify/README.md

 # Manual Alternative

-If you don't want to use [create-amplify](https://www.npmjs.com/package/create-amplify) package, you can alternatively use the following steps.
+You can alternatively use the following steps to scaffold an Amplify project instead of using [create-amplify](https://www.npmjs.com/package/create-amplify) package

 | Step                                                                                                                                                                                                       | NPM                                                                             | Yarn Classic                                        | Yarn Modern                                                               | PNPM                                               |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------- | --------------------------------------------------- | ------------------------------------------------------------------------- | -------------------------------------------------- |